-- Lets you organize your work.
-You can designate colors to meetings, conferences or projects.
+- Let’s organize your work.
+You can designate colors for meetings, conferences, or projects.
 You have the freedom to mark your busy time so that you can know instantly why you’re busy.

 Above all, there’s no risk of data loss or low battery.

 How to Use a Printable Calendar to Boost Your Productivity

 - Keep the calendar updated.
 Develop a morning ritual to consult the calendar, mark a project or event completed, and write down upcoming events.
 If you have a vacation or there’s a National Holiday in line, mark them as unavailable for work.
 Also, check your calendar for the next day when you leave work.

 - Organize your calendar use.
 If your work involves meetings, deadlines, conferences to attend, or other business events, designate colors for them.
 Keep the color scheme unaltered, so that you can know why you’re busy on a certain day.
 Also, make sure all colors are visible and there’s no discrepancy in the importance of your busy days.